Outlet Stores Are In: How They Went from Overstock Bins to Au Courant

 The Rack carries 47 of Nordstrom's top 50 brands at prices 30% to 70% below those of the parent chain.

 "We're able to create that treasure-hunt experience because of our longstanding relationships with vendors who work with us to deliver on-trend fashion for the Rack," although the apparel might not be the precise color and design available at the mothership, Kendall Ault, a spokeswoman from the retailer, tells DailyFinance.

 But as more and more outlet merchandise is made exclusively for the channel versus overstock goods, outlet stores run the risk of nullifying their signature appeal to shoppers: The promise of an upscale, designer frock for a fraction of the full price.

 "The customer wants to think that they got the deal and there's no difference" between the quality of the merchandise sold in both places, Swinand says.

 "They want to say that they got the same $500 designer bag or pair of shoes for $300 ...
 If somebody perceives that brand to be different, you're going to run into trouble.
 The big concern is that the merchandise is not the same level of quality."

-Indeed, the quality of outlet-only merchandise can sometimes be a notch below what's sold at brands' full line stores -- a difference that can be seen by taking a close look at the fabric, stitching, lining and buttons of a garment, experts say.
+The quality of outlet-only merchandise is often a notch below what's sold at brands' full line stores -- a difference that can be seen by taking a close look at the fabric, stitching, lining and buttons of a garment, experts say.